 For this reason, the judge might ask questions like who gets the kids ready for school in the morning and who helps them with their homework every night.
 Your answers will help the court determine what kind of arrangement will have the least impact on the kids’ current routine.

 4. What Is Your Communication Like with the Other Parent?

 Family law judges believe it’s almost always in a child’s best interests to maintain a relationship with both parents.
 As such, they usually want to ensure the custodial parent will facilitate visits with the noncustodial parent.
 If one of the parties refuses to cooperate with the other, it could hurt his or her chances of securing custody.

 5. What Kind of Child Custody Arrangement Are You Seeking?

 Whether you’re requesting to have the kids Monday through Thursday or Friday through Sunday, the judge will want to make sure it’s a feasible arrangement for all parties involved.
 Therefore, the court will ask about the logistics of drop-offs, pick-ups, and after-school care.

 Speak with a New York Family Law Attorney Today

 If you’re facing a contentious custody battle, turn to LoTempio P.C.
 Law Group for guidance.
 With more than 200 years of combined experience, we know what it takes to provide exceptional representation.
-Call 716-855-3761 or use our Online Contact Form to set up a free consultation with a family lawyer in New York.
+Call 716-855-3761 or use our Online Contact Form to set up a free consultation prior to your child custody hearing with a family lawyer in New York.